Fliplet/fliplet-cli/docs/Data-integration-service.md

 - Windows: not case-sensitive by default (but can be [enabled](https://www.windowscentral.com/how-enable-ntfs-treat-folders-case-sensitive-windows-10) on a per-folder basis)
 - Linux: case-sensitive by default
 - macOS: depends on hard drive partition settings

+Here follows the examples on how to set up files synchronization for both YAML and JS modes.

 ### YAML